denten-courses/narrative/README.md

 ### Week 9: Medical Case Study

+- “Agency in Illness Narratives” by Lore Arduser in *Narrative Inquiry* 24:1-27.
 - "[Writing Up the Case: Charts and Case Reports][901]," Chapter 5 in Hunter, *Doctors’ Stories: The .
 Narrative Structure of Medical Knowledge* (1991) by Kathryn Montogomery.